Chinez-droid/expense_tracker/README.md

 - SetState: Used as a state management for basic flutter applications

 ## ⚒️ Installation
-To get started with the shopping list app, follow these steps:
+To get started with the expense tracker app, follow these steps:
 1. Clone the repository:
    ```bash
    git clone https://github.com/Chinez-droid/expense_tracker.git